COVID-19 The Smart Phone & Tablet Contamination Crisis

 In the battle against Hospital Acquired and Surgical Site Infections (HAIs and SSIs) one of the most common first lines of defense seems to be a vigorously renewed focus on hand hygiene programs and compliance.
 The AUVS UV Box is tied to the hand washing issue.
 A few years ago some surveys, small and large, suggested clinicians had drifted away from compliance and thoroughness when it came to washing up.
-In response, reminders, improved awareness efforts and award-winning poster programs sprang up at facilities across the country.
+In response, reminders, improved awareness efforts and award winning poster programs sprang up at facilities across the country.

 As noble as these efforts were and are, it does raise the question: How much progress can we possibly make if we scrub up, wash, use sanitizers and antimicrobials but then immediately pick up the most contaminated devices we could possibly find anywhere and continue to handle those devices all day and night?
-At work, at home, in the car, in the OR, in the ICU, in the rest room, while eating, in the kid’s room… until we go to sleep?
-The culprits—perhaps the biggest culprits ever of cross-contamination—may be our smart phones and tablets as supported by an ever expanding amount of authoritative literature.
+Will we do this at work, at home, in the car, in the OR, in the ICU, in the rest room, while eating, in the kid’s room until we go to sleep?
+Perhaps the biggest culprits ever of cross contamination may be our smart phones and tablets as supported by an ever expanding amount of authoritative literature.
 The AUVS UV Box solves this problem!

-Study after study, swab after swab, have proven that our smart phones and tablets are dirtier than a public bathroom toilet seat!1 E coli, C diff, Staphylococcus, MRSA, Streptococcus, Fecal Bacteria, the list goes on… it’s like roll call of pathogens.
+Study after study, swab after swab, have proven that our smart phones and tablets are dirtier than a public bathroom toilet seat!
+COVID-19, E coli, C diff, Staphylococcus, MRSA, Streptococcus, Fecal Bacteria, the list goes on it’s like roll call of pathogens.
 They are all here.
 We know how important hand washing is, but don’t forget about the phone!

-But, we still continue to wash up and pick them up!
-It doesn’t matter who we are, where we are, what patient or family member we are seeing and touching, what procedure we are starting, in the middle of or just completed – our petri dish of a smart phone is in our hands.
+We still continue to wash up and pick up the dirty device!
+It doesn’t matter who we are, where we are, what patient or family member we are seeing and touching, what procedure we are starting, in the middle of or just completed our petri dish of a smart phone is in our hands.
 Our tablets almost as frequently.
 It’s OK, you can admit it.

 Most people in Infection Prevention smile and shake their heads (sadly) at this defensive, hopeful response.
-They realize the practicality—or impracticality—of wiping your smart phone for true protection.
+They realize the practicality—or impracticality of wiping your smart phone for true protection.
 To achieve advertised decontamination rates, each side of our devices need to be thoroughly wiped and left wet for 3 minutes.
-If you handle it efficiently, that means: Wipe front and edges… wait 3 minutes… turn, wipe the back… wait 3 minutes.
-That’s 6-7 minutes, over and over again throughout the day and night.
-We can wipe our smart phones repeatedly but you aren’t getting the 99.9% decontamination promised because we just give it a quick wipe to ease our minds – not kill germs.
-Not that the wipes are defective or at fault – we just don’t and never will do it right.
+If you handle it efficiently, that means: Wipe front and edges, wait 3 minutes, turn, wipe the back, wait 3 minutes.
+That’s 6 to 7 minutes, over and over again throughout the day and night.
+We can wipe our smart phones repeatedly but you aren’t getting the 99.99% decontamination promised because we just give it a quick wipe to ease our minds, not kill germs.
+Not that the wipes are defective or at fault, we just don’t and never will do it right.
 It just isn’t happening and every clinician knows it.

-One solution already targeting small hand-held devices with UV technology is the KR615 Germicidal Enclosure from Advanced UV Systems, llc.
-Nicknamed “The UV Box” by clinicians, the KR615 has been adopted by more than 100 hospitals since its introduction less than one year ago.
-Small medical and non- medical devices including smart phones and tablets are simply placed inside the enclosure, the containment door is closed and in less than 60 seconds 99.9% of the toughest to kill contaminants are sanitized.
+One solution already targeting small hand-held devices with UV technology is the KR615 Germicidal Enclosure from SPH Medical and Advanced UV Systems.
+Nicknamed “The UV Box” by clinicians, the KR615 has been adopted by more than 200 hospitals since its introduction less than two year ago.
+Small medical and non medical devices including smart phones and tablets are simply placed inside the enclosure, the containment door is closed and in less than 60 seconds 99.99% of the toughest to kill contaminants are sanitized.

 Why is The UV Box the Better Mousetrap?

-Credibility: Developed by Dr. Wayne Clark, one of the nation’s foremost experts on antimicrobial UV applications, and based on the same technology he developed to protect the Pentagon against bioterrorism, The UV Box has been lab tested and proven to sanitize 99.9% of the toughest contaminants—C. diff and MRSA—in less than one minute!
+Credibility: Developed by Dr. Wayne Clark, one of the nation’s foremost experts on antimicrobial UV applications, and based on the same technology he developed to protect the Pentagon against bioterrorism, The UV Box has been lab tested and proven to sanitize 99.99% of the toughest contaminants including C. diff and MRSA in less than one minute!

-Ease of Use: There is no learning curve – complete training takes about the same time as a single sanitizing cycle – less than 1 minute!
+Ease of Use: There is no learning curve.
+Complete training takes about the same time as a single sanitizing cycle in less than 1 minute!
 Remember, no matter what the solution, the key is: Will it get used?
 No problem here with the AUVS UV Box.

-Size: The UV Box is small – about the size of a small microwave.
-Countertop, wall-mounted, cart- mounted, placed on a boom… it can go anywhere.
+Size: The UV Box is small only about the size of a small microwave.
+Countertop, wall-mounted, cart mounted, placed on a boom.
+It fits and can be moved virtually anywhere.